awegsche/QtRaytracer/README.md

 # Raytracer

-Here I program a Raytracer as shown in the book of Kevin Suffern (http://www.raytracegroundup.com/).
+Here I program a Raytracer as shown in the book of Kevin Suffern, "Ray Tracing from the Ground Up" .